 Q. Is guano hazardous to humans?

-A. Be very cautious around bat guano (once more, gloves people!) as it can transmit a dangerous fungal infection called histoplasmosis.
+A. Be very cautious around bat guano (once more, please wear gloves people!) as it can transmit a dangerous fungal infection called histoplasmosis.
 You can inhale it simply by being anywhere near guano, so we actually suggest you allow specialists with correct protective equipment take care of an attic clean-up.